-Wyona Lynch-McWhite joined Arts Consulting Group (ACG) in 2016 as vice president, bringing a long and accomplished career in the museum and cultural sector, including more than 21 years of experience leading art, university, and multidisciplinary museums.
+Wyona Lynch-McWhite joined ACG’s Boston office as Vice President in 2016, bringing a long and accomplished career in the museum and cultural sector, including more than 21 years of experience leading art, university, and multidisciplinary museums.

 “Arts and culture organizations are complicated and the challenges they face are formidable.
 One thing is clear though: success begins with having a skilled and visionary leadership team in place that represents diverse communities and viewpoints, working together with a well-defined strategy and a common goal.”